 All assessment methods are weighted equally in their contribution to the overall EPA pass grade.
-The observation and questioning and interview underpinned by portfolio assessment methods determine whether a distinction grade is awarded.
+The multiple-choice test and interview underpinned by portfolio assessment methods determine whether a distinction grade is awarded.

 Overall EPA grading

 Performance in the EPA will determine the apprenticeship grade of fail, pass or distinction.